-We know you have a lot to get to grips with, and not much time to get your heads round it all, so we wanted to give you a quick introduction to Selwyn College Library (the Bartlam Library) and libraries across Cambridge.
-We don’t expect you to read this through from start to finish, but we wanted you to have all the vital information collected together here.
-We also won’t mind if you ask us a question for which the answer is in here.
-If it is, we’ll point you to it along with any extra specific information for your query.
+We know you have a lot to get to grips with, and not much time to get your head round it all, so this is a (relatively) brief introduction to Selwyn College Library (the Bartlam Library) and libraries across Cambridge.
+We don’t expect you to read this through from start to finish, but we want you to have all the vital information collected together here.

 There is a separate additional page for graduate students which you may find useful.

-If you have any questions, please get in touch by email (email@example.com).
+If you have any questions, please get in touch by email (firstname.lastname@example.org).
 There are usually library staff available between 9 and 5, Monday to Friday.
-You can email us or find us in the library offices (though we do sometimes work from home).
+You can email us or find us in the library offices or out in the library (though we do sometimes work from home).

 If your reading list is online, you can follow the links through to ebooks, journal articles, and library records on iDiscover for print books.